 About this workshop

-This course explores the issues of bias, perspective and subjectivity surrounding the use of archival material as a research resource.
+This workshop explores the issues of bias, perspective and subjectivity surrounding the use of archival material as a research resource.

 By the end of this workshop, you will be able to: